 Stanley's Game Seven combines a stunning mix of original live action, computer generated 3D animation, and classic archival footage of some of the most renowned playoff moments in Stanley Cup history.
 The 22 minute film plays at the top and half past the hour in the Hockey Hall of Fame's new TSN Theatre and is included in the price of admission.

 The Hockey Hall of Fame is always looking for donations of everything hockey (any league and all levels worldwide).
-In 2012-13 we are placing an emphasis on Audio and Visual material.
+We have placed an emphasis on Audio and Visual material.
 Specifically this includes audio, film and video (including outdoor home films and video), broadcasts and interviews, photographic slides, negatives and digital photos.

 Award-Winning Hockey Hall of Fame Course Goes On-Line